ScottFortune/Snaptain-S5C/README.md

 See the directory `s5c-py` for the library/control interface I wrote in Python.
 This interface is designed to test commands, and is not fully fleshed out yet.

 # To-Do
-- Interface a Dualsense controller for easier intuitive control.
 - Finish reverse engineering the transmission control protocol packet data.

 # Credits